-An instance of Tomcat is used exclusively by Historian as an open source Java-based Web server to support the Historian Web Administrator and Trend tool.
+An instance of Tomcat is used exclusively by Historian as an open source Java-based web server to support the Web Admin console and Trend Client.
 It supports SSL and the use of certificates for enhanced security.

-UAA Tomcat Container
+Proficy Authentication Tomcat Container

-An instance of Tomcat is used exclusively by Historian as an open source Java-based Web server to support the External UAA.
+An instance of Tomcat is used exclusively as an open source Java-based web server to support external Proficy Authentication.